TempUpload/FLofChatGPT/README.md

     * The second variable `{none|_n}`: Represents the iteration number for repeated experiments.
 For any version of a program, there will be at least 5 iterations with the same ChatGPT version.
 Thus, there are a minimum of five distinct values this variable can have in a single folder.
     * The third variable `{out|txt}`: Represents the file format as discussed above.

-## Repository Structure and Details (Newly Collected Dataset, StuDefects):
+## Original Response of ChatGPT (Newly Collected Dataset, StuDefects):

 ### The **StuDefects** folder contains:
 Programs (both faulty and corrected versions).